Deep Note: Description

-Millennium version (2000)
+Millennium version (1999)

-In fall 1999, THX released the trailer "Broadway 2000" for use of the Dolby Digital Surround EX sound system.
+In 1999, THX released the trailer Broadway 2000 for the collaboration of the new Dolby Digital Surround EX sound systems.
 As a result, an entirely new Deep Note was made from scratch.
-In this version of the Deep Note, new voices were made doing the similar process while voices from the previous version can be briefly heard.
+In this version of the Deep Note, new voices were made using a similar process, while voices from the previous version can be briefly heard.
 Aside from the trailer's appearance in theaters as well as on The Adventures of Indiana Jones DVD box set, the only other trailer that also uses this version of the Deep Note was a trailer made specially for the post-2000 home media releases of Terminator 2: Judgment Day.

 Remastered version (2005–present)

-In May 2005, to coincide with the theatrical release of Star Wars: Episode III – Revenge of the Sith, THX introduced a new trailer called "The Science of Sensation", which featured a new version of the Deep Note, which is similar to the original, but voices from the "Broadway 2000" trailer were mixed together.
+In 2005, to coincide with the theatrical release of Star Wars: Episode III – Revenge of the Sith, THX introduced a new trailer called The Science of Sensation, which featured a new version of the Deep Note, which is similar to the original, but voices from the Broadway 2000 trailer were mixed.

-Regenerated version (2015)
+Regenerated version (2015-present)

-In April 2015, THX introduced a new trailer called Eclipse, which was accompanied by an updated, more powerful version of the Deep Note, also created by Moorer.
+In 2015, THX introduced a new trailer called Eclipse, which was accompanied by an updated, "Dolbyized" and more powerful version of the Deep Note, also created by Moorer.
 This version of the Deep Note was created entirely digitally so it could play on Dolby Surround 7.1, Dolby Atmos, and DTS:X systems, and Moorer created 30-second, 45-second, and 60-second versions of it.
 Moorer used around eighty voices in the remake, as opposed to thirty in the original 1983 version.
-He stated in an interview, "That’s the way I wanted it to sound originally.
-I think it’s as far as you can take it."
+He stated in an interview, "That's the way I wanted it to sound originally.
+I think it's as far as you can take it."
 Eclipse would be the only appearance of the regenerated version as starting with trailers Sphere and Genesis (both made to utilize the 4K video resolution), the remastered Deep Note was used instead.